Jobs and Salaries: A Quintessential Understanding of the Hiring Mechanism

 The movement towards pay parity with near equal payouts for permanent and temporary roles is steadily marching on.
 Despite a marginal 4% drop, pay differentials between permanent and temporary job profiles (less than 3%) stood steady for nearly 37% of profiles across all sectors.
 The hiring trends seem to have upgraded for the good per se.

-The Covid-slump has bottomed out and there is a quick progression visible in about 10 sectors with a 7% to 10% rise in job creation whereas a steady progression in about 8 sectors with a 5% to 7% increase in job creation.
-9 out of 17 sectors showcase creation of new hot jobs and 6 sectors have rolled out requirements for new upcoming jobs.
+The Covid slump has bottomed out, and there is a quick progression visible in about 10 sectors with a 7% to 10% rise in job creation, whereas there is a steady progression in about 8 sectors with a 5% to 7% increase in job creation.
+9 out of 17 sectors showcase the creation of new hot jobs, and 6 sectors have rolled out requirements for new upcoming jobs.
 Employers are placing a premium on super-specialised job roles with growth at 11% to 12%.

 Demand for specialisation and expertise is unabated.
-Sales and IT functions remain critical in leading the phase of returning to ‘normalcy’.
-Blue collar profiles are also in demand where the required skills include interpersonal and communication skills, product knowledge and problem solving.
-Some of these roles are that of Logistics Executives, Sales Promoters, Riggers, Warehouse Executives, Tele Callers, in which the salary being offered per month is between INR15,000-21,000.
+Sales and IT functions remain critical in leading the phase of returning to ‘normality.’
+Blue-collar profiles are also in demand, where the required skills include interpersonal and communication skills, product knowledge, and problem-solving.
+Some of these roles are that of Logistics Executives, Sales Promoters, Riggers, Warehouse Executives, and telecallers, in which the salary being offered per month is between INR 15,000 and 21,000.

-Apart from the blue collar profiles, some of the other hot jobs include Field Scientist profile from the Agriculture and Agrochemicals, EV Technical Expert role from the Automobile & Allied Industries, KYC Analyst role from BFSI sector, Digital Marketing Manager profile from the Ecommerce and Tech Start-ups, Curriculum Developer from the Educational Services sector, Food Technologist role from the Fast Moving Consumer Goods and SaaSops Engineer role offered by the Information Technology and Knowledge Services to name a few.
+Apart from the blue-collar profiles, some of the other hot jobs include Field Scientist profile from the Agriculture and Agrochemicals, the EV Technical Expert role from the Automobile & Allied Industries, the KYC Analyst role from the BFSI sector, Digital Marketing Manager profile from the Ecommerce and Tech Start-ups, Curriculum Developer from the Educational Services sector, Food Technologist role from the Fast Moving Consumer Goods and the SaaSops Engineer role offered by the Information Technology and Knowledge Services to name a few.

 The bigger picture

-Salary increments, bonus, and company’s investments in digital tools and skilling programs are all becoming part of new initiatives and policies that will help businesses to stabilise, grow and at the same time retain talent and fight the ongoing attrition.
+Salary increments, bonuses, and the company’s investments in digital tools and skilling programs are all becoming part of new initiatives and policies that will help businesses to stabilise, grow, and at the same time retain talent and fight the ongoing attrition.

-Download our latest ‘Jobs and Salaries Primer 2021-22’ to know more about how employers continue to place a premium on super-specialized job roles and more.
+Download our latest ‘Jobs and Salaries Primer 2021-22’ to know more about how employers continue to place a premium on super-specialised job roles and more.

 Latest Blogs